v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/statements/with-end-with-statement.md

 - With block
 - End keyword [Visual Basic], With...End With statements ms.assetid: 340d5fbb-4f43-48ec-a024-80843c137817
-ms.openlocfilehash: 3da04b85865389a2b4466b78091ff28529346269
+ms.openlocfilehash: eb8790d0d8f82232a4b10e4e0e30165745c065c0
-ms.sourcegitcommit: 1f12db2d852d05bed8c53845f0b5a57a762979c8
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72582255"
+ms.locfileid: "74352734"
 ---
 # <a name="withend-with-statement-visual-basic"></a>With...End With — Instrukcja (Visual Basic)

 Wykonuje szereg instrukcji, które wielokrotnie odwołują się do pojedynczego obiektu lub struktury, dzięki czemu instrukcje mogą używać uproszczonej składni podczas uzyskiwania dostępu do członków obiektu lub struktury.
-W przypadku korzystania ze struktury można odczytać tylko wartości elementów członkowskich lub wywołać metody, a w przypadku próby przypisania wartości do elementów członkowskich struktury używanej w instrukcji `With...End With` należy uzyskać błąd.
+When using a structure, you can only read the values of members or invoke methods, and you get an error if you try to assign values to members of a structure used in a `With...End With` statement.

 ## <a name="syntax"></a>Składnia